Marine Prunier

 MarinePrunier@github.io homepage

-Hi, I am Marine, a doctoral student in astrophysics at the University of Montreal.
+Hi, I am Marine, a PhD in astrophysics at the University of Montreal and the Max-Planck for Astronomy.

-My research focuses on the study of high-energy astrophysical phenomena such as active galactic nuclei (AGN).
-These are the most powerful recurrent light sources in the Universe, powered by a central active supermassive black hole emitting bright jets and winds.
-I am investigating the influence of these AGN on the overall dynamics and structure of the surrounding galaxy cluster.
-I am conducting a comparative analysis of the observational signature of AGN feedback with the Illustris-TNG cosmological simulations.
+My research focuses on the study of high-energy astrophysical phenomena such as active galactic nuclei in galaxy clusters.
+These are the most powerful light sources in the Universe, powered by a central active supermassive black hole emitting bright jets, winds and radiations.
+I am investigating the influence of these active black holes on the dynamics and structure of the surrounding cluster gas.
+I am conducting a comparative analysis of the observational signature of supermassive black hole feedback with the IllustrisTNG cosmological simulations.

 My academic career has taken me to various universities in Switzerland, Belgium, France and Canada, where I had the opportunity to work on several research topics in astrophysics but also in aerospace engineering and planetary sciences.
 I am also a passionate sky-watcher and have had several experiences as an astronomer along the way!

-For more information on my present and past research projects, please check out the RESEARCH and MARS MISSION tabs.
+For more information on my present and past research projects, please check out the RESEARCH and PUBLICATIONS tabs.

 Don't hesitate to reach out, my CONTACT infomations are here.